Rose tree

-In computing, a rose tree is a term for the value of a tree data structure with a variable and unbounded number of branches per node.
+In computing, a rose tree is the value of a tree data structure with a variable and unbounded number of branches per node.
 The term is mostly used in the functional programming community, e.g., in the context of the Bird–Meertens formalism.
 Apart from the multi-branching property, the most essential characteristic of rose trees is the coincidence of bisimilarity with identity: two distinct rose trees are never bisimilar.

 Naming

 The name "rose tree" was coined by Lambert Meertens to evoke the similarly named, and similarly structured, common rhododendron.

 We shall call such trees rose trees, a literal translation of rhododendron (Greek ῥόδον = rose, δένδρον = tree), because of resemblance to the habitus of this shrub, except that the latter does not grow upside-down on the Northern hemisphere.

 Recursive definition

 Well-founded rose trees can be defined by a recursive construction of entities of the following types: